neulwing/Kozakura35/README.md

 ## Materials
-The plate must be printed with PLA or a stiff material.
+###IMPORTANT
-The case is designed to be printed with PLA or PETG.
+The case and plate are designed to be printed with PLA.
+The plate needs a stiff material otherwise it would be flexible enough to be a gymnast at the olympics winning the meme-medals.
+###

 ### Tools
 - Soldering Iron